Counselling Psychology

 Counselling Psychology is a pluralistic and integrative approach that recognises the uniqueness and complexity of each individual.
 In many countries—including Greece, the UK, and the US—the role of a Counselling Psychologist is sometimes confused with that of a Mental Health Counselor or Counsellor.
 These are distinct professions with different pathways, levels of training, and different bodies regulating each role.
 “Counselling Psychologist” is a protected professional title, and the training typically involves 3–6 years of postgraduate university study, extensive supervised clinical practice, personal psychotherapy and research.
 Counselling Psychology is grounded in the Scientist–Practitioner model, which means practitioners are trained to integrate scientific research with clinical expertise to provide effective, evidence-based psychological care.

-As a Counselling Psychologist, rather than following a single theoretical model, I have been trained to tailor my approach to meet the client's unique needs.
-I do this by placing Relational Psychoanalytic Psychotherapy in the forefront of my work, informed by the long term past experience I have of teaching on a postgraduate course on Relational Psychoanalysis/ Psychotherapy and by my ongoing supervision with Relational Psychoanalysts.
+As a Counselling Psychologist, rather than following a single theoretical model, I have been trained to tailor my approach to meet the client's unique needs. Ι have long term experience of teaching and supervising on a postgraduate course on Relational Psychoanalysis/ Psychotherapy and I place Relational Psychoanalytic Psychotherapy in the forefront of my work, supported by my ongoing supervision with Relational Psychoanalysts.
 I also draw flexibly from and integrate Cognitive Behavioural Therapy(CBT), third wave therapies( e.g. ACT, CFT) and other approaches when these can support your individual needs.